Spanish conquest of the Inca Empire: Beginning of the conflict

 The civil war between Atahualpa and Huascar weakened the empire immediately prior to its struggle with the Spanish.
 Historians are unsure if a united Inca Empire would have defeated the Spanish in the long term due to factors such as the high mortality from disease and the resulting social disruption, and the superior military technology of the conquistadors, who possessed horses, dogs, metal armor, swords, cannons, and primitive, but effective, firearms.
 Atahualpa appeared to be more popular with the people than his brother, and he was certainly more valued by the army, the core of which was based in the recently conquered northern province of Quito.

 At the outset of the conflict, each brother controlled his respective domains, with Atahualpa secure in the north, and Huáscar controlling the capital of Cuzco and the large territory to the south, including the area around Lake Titicaca.
 This region had supplied large numbers of soldiers for Huáscar's forces.
 After a period of diplomatic posturing and jockeying for position, open warfare broke out.
 Huáscar seemed poised to bring the war to a rapid and decisive conclusion, as troops loyal to him took Atahualpa prisoner, while he was attending a festival in the city of Tumebamba.
 However, Atahualpa quickly escaped and returned to Quito.
 There, he was able to amass what is estimated to be at least 30,000 well-trained soldiers.
 While Huáscar managed to muster about the same number of soldiers, they were much less experienced.

 Atahualpa sent his forces south under the command of two of his leading generals, Challcuchima and Quisquis, who won an uninterrupted series of victories against Huáscar that soon brought them to the very gates of Cuzco.
 On the first day of the battle for Cuzco, the forces loyal to Huáscar gained an early advantage.
 However, on the second day, Huáscar personally led an ill-advised "surprise" attack, of which the generals Challcuchima and Quisquis had advanced knowledge.
 In the ensuing battle, Huáscar was captured, and resistance completely collapsed.
 The victorious generals sent word north by chasqui messenger to Atahualpa, who had moved south from Quito to the royal resort springs outside Cajamarca.
-The messenger arrived with news of the final victory on the same day that Pizarro and his small band of adventurers, together with some indigenous allies, descended from the Andes into the town of Cajamarca.
+The messenger arrived with news of the final victory on the same day that Pizarro and his small band of adventurers, together with some Indian auxiliaries, descended from the Andes into the town of Cajamarca.